As you prepare to teach training preservice and inservice teachers about accommodation strategies, consider this presentation example.

 Step 2: What physical, sensory, and cognitive skills are needed?

 Match the tasks required to the physical, sensory, and cognitive skills needed to successfully complete the activity.
 It is easy to say, "If I had a physical, sensory, or cognitive disability, I would not be able to complete this assignment" without really determining what skills are needed for specific aspects of the project.
 We need to separate the real requirements of a specific task from the perceived requirements of the project in total.
 It is impossible to place yourself in the shoes of the student with a disability.
-He or she may have learned many ways to solve a specific problem or task and work around the limitations imposed by the disability.
+They may have learned many ways to solve a specific problem or task and work around the limitations imposed by the disability.

 Step 3: What components of the task require accommodation?